logicly-au/pmhc-mds-user-documentation/doc/faqs/system/uploading.rst

 How do I fix data errors in an upload?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to :ref:`record-formats` related to column name for each error.
+Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ related to column name for each error.
 By clicking
 on the field name this will take you to the field definition which outlines the
 associated notes that provide guidance on which response to use.